 We cycle through the required ten courses, therefore you can begin the sequence at any time.
 Our program can be completed in 6 semesters if you enroll in two courses each term; however, a master's student has six years to complete a degree; therefore, all coursework to be credited toward any master's degree must have been enrolled in and completed within six calendar years prior to the date on which the degree is to be awarded.

 Enrollment is limited to two courses per term with the exception of BIOL 8480.
-BIOL 8480 (described below) is offered each term since some students have transfer credit for some of our required courses and they wish to take two courses during the term that their transferred course is offered in our cycle.
-Do not register for BIOL 8480 if you need the other courses offered this term (BIOL 8410, 8460, and 8490) since they will not be offered again until next summer.
-You may register BIOL 8480 and two of the other regularly scheduled courses.
+BIOL 8480 (described below) is offered each term.
+Students may enroll in BIOL 8400 and two other regularly scheduled courses this fall.
+Do not register for BIOL 8480 if you need the other courses offered this term (BIOL 8400, 8420, and 8440) since they will not be offered again until next fall.

-For the Summer 2014, we are offering the following four regularly scheduled courses listed below, plus BIOL 8400 Understanding Biological Inquiry (see Special Section note):
+For the Fall 2014, we are offering the following four regularly scheduled courses listed below:

-These five online courses run May 14 – August 6, 2014.
+These four online courses run August 20 – December 12, 2014.
 If you apply to more than one of our courses, you will be notified about your acceptance under separate email.
 Each course will provide you with three hours of graduate credit from the Clemson University Department of Biological Sciences.
 All courses are open to degree and non-degree seeking students.